CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 - name: Get changed file count and apply label

-# Step ID (optional, not needed if there are no subsequent Steps to reference Output)
+# Step ID (optional, only needed if outputs are referenced later)

 id: get-changed-files-count-by-gh